Radware/Radware-Logging-Agent/README.md

 ## TLS Configuration

 Settings for secure TCP communication using TLS.
+These settings are crucial for ensuring encrypted and secure data transmission over the network.

-- **verify**: Whether to verify the server's SSL certificate (true/false).
+- **verify**: Whether to verify the server's SSL certificate.
+Options: `true` (verify the certificate) or `false` (do not verify).
-- **ca_cert**: Path to the CA certificate file.
+- **ca_cert**: Path to the CA (Certificate Authority) certificate file.
+This is used to authenticate the certificate of the server.
-- **client_cert**: Path to the client's SSL certificate.
+- **client_cert**: Path to the client's SSL certificate file.
+This certificate is presented to the server during the TLS handshake.
-- **client_key**: Path to the client's SSL key.
+- **client_key**: Path to the client's SSL key file.
+This key is associated with the client's certificate.

 ## HTTP/HTTPS Configuration

-Customize settings for log transmission over HTTP or HTTPS, including batch processing, authentication, and custom headers.
+Customize settings for log transmission over HTTP or HTTPS.
+When using HTTPS, the options available in the TLS Configuration can also be applied to ensure secure communication.
+This includes specifying certificates for SSL verification and encryption.

-- **batch**: Enable or disable batch processing.
-When true, multiple log events are grouped into a single HTTP request.
-- **authentication**: Specify authentication details for secure endpoint access.
-Supported methods: `none`, `basic`, `bearer`.
+- **authentication**: Specify authentication method for secure endpoint access.
+Supported methods include `none` (no authentication), `basic` (username and password), and `bearer` (bearer token).
-- **custom_headers**: Define additional headers to be included in the HTTP request.
+- **custom_headers**: Define additional HTTP headers to be included in each request.
+Useful for specifying content types, API keys, or other custom header values required by the receiving server.

+### HTTPS Specific Options

+For HTTPS connections, the following TLS-related settings can be utilized to enhance security:

+- **verify**: Controls whether the server's SSL certificate should be verified.
+A critical setting for preventing man-in-the-middle attacks.
+- **ca_cert**: Specify the path to the trusted CA certificate file.
+This ensures the server's certificate is issued by a trusted authority.
+- **client_cert** and **client_key**: Provide paths to the client's SSL certificate and key files, respectively.
+These are used for client authentication by the server.

+## Debug Configuration

+Enhance troubleshooting with optional debug settings, ensuring connectivity and configuration are verified at startup.

+- **verify_destination_connectivity**: Checks connectivity to the specified destination.
+Default: `true`.
+Disable for debugging or if the destination does not return a 200 OK response.
+- **config_verification**: Performs initial checks to verify configuration and connectivity.
+Default: `true`.
+Disable to bypass these verifications.

 For detailed explanations and additional configuration options, refer to the official RLA documentation or support resources.